Four-engined jet aircraft: Advantages

 A major advantage of having four engines is the redundancy offered, leading to increased safety.
 A single engine failure is much less significant as the three remaining engines can usually provide sufficient power to comfortably reach a diversion airport or continue the journey, depending on factors such as the severity of the malfunction, altitude, fuel load, and weather conditions.
 With the increased reliability of jet engines, engine failures rates can be as low as 1 in-flight shutdown per 100,000 engine-hours, reducing the significance of this advantage.

 During a single-engine failure, the amount of power lost with four engines is proportionately lower than three or two engines.
 This is because three of the four engines will still be functioning, constituting a 25% reduction in thrust, compared to 33% for trijets and 50% for twinjets.
 This can be observed in the following example involving the Boeing 747-400 quadjet, McDonnell Douglas MD-11 trijet, and Boeing 767-300ER twinjet.
 With all engines operative at maximum takeoff weight, all three aircraft have the power to weight ratios of approximately 1 to 3.4.
 Following the failure of one engine, the power to weight ratio drops to 1 to 4.7 (747-400), 1 to 5.5 (MD-11), and 1 to 6.6 (767-300ER).
 The Boeing 747-400 experiences the least degradation in performance, making it safer during an engine failure.

 Fitting an aircraft with four engines also increases power, enabling more passengers, heavier payloads, and increased performance.
-This was especially important for early jet airliners, as jet engines at the time produced less thrust.
+This was especially important for early jet airliners, as the low-bypass turbofans and turbojets of the time were much weaker compared to modern high-bypass turbofans.
 The Pratt & Whitney JT3D from 1958 had a thrust output of 17,000 lbf, while modern engines like the General Electric GE90 can produce over 100,000 lbf of thrust, making this advantage less significant nowadays as larger airliners no longer necessarily need four engines.

 The largest four-engined jet airliners are distinguished with having the highest passenger capacities—the Airbus A380 can carry up to 853 passengers in a single class layout.
 This allows them to satisfy demand on extremely busy routes, and when filled with passengers to distribute the cost, they can be very profitable.